-Pursuant to 45 CFR §1336.35, you can appeal your application's rejection if we find it ineligible or if the activities it proposes are ineligible for funding.
-Disqualifications described in the Initial Review section are not eligible for appeal.
+Pursuant to 45 CFR § 1336.35, you can appeal your application's rejection if we find it ineligible or if the activities it proposes are ineligible for funding.
+Disqualifications described are not eligible for appeal.

-To appeal a disqualified application rejection:
+To appeal a disqualified application:

-You must submit a notice of appeal in writing.

-- Your notice of appeal must clearly identify the reason you are appealing, as well as evidence in support of your argument. - You must send your notice of appeal within 30 days of receiving notice that your application or project activities were found ineligible. - You must attach a copy of the decision to your notice of appeal.
+- · You must submit a notice of appeal in writing. - Your notice of appeal must clearly identify the reason you are appealing, as well as evidence in support of your argument. - You must send your notice of appeal within 30 days of receiving notice that your application or project activities were found ineligible. - You must attach a copy of the decision to your notice of appeal.